 The Health Care Administration Certificate is available to all students holding a baccalaureate degree.
-A certificate of completion will be issued by the College of Allied Health Sciences upon successful completion of 15 s.h. from the following COHE courses: COHE 6000 or HIMA 5060 and COHE 6300, 6600, 6610, and 6620.
+The certificate requires successful completion of 15 s.h. from the following COHE courses: COHE 6000 or HIMA 5060 and COHE 6300, 6310, 6600, and 6620.
 Students who have not previously passed a graduate health care systems course must first complete COHE 6000 before taking any other course.
-Students who have already taken the equivalent of COHE 6000, are advised to take HIMA 5060.
+Students who have already taken the equivalent of COHE 6000, are advised to take HIMA

+5060.
 Certificate students may transfer credits to other graduate programs but acceptance into the certificate program does not guarantee acceptance into other programs and non-degree students can only apply 9 s.h. toward a graduate degree.